Tammy Hembrow Rocks Leather Pants On Instagram

 “Such a baddie,” agreed a supporter, referring to the caption.

 The cutie often shows off her booty in creative ways on her social media, and shared another update on March 13 and rocked a pair of tight pants.
 That time, Tammy opted for pink leggings and a matching long sports bra.
 There were two snaps in the series and the second one was all about the model’s derrière.
-She stood with her back facing the camera and arched her back slightly to emphasize her curves, and posed at the beach.
+She stood with her back facing the camera and arched her back slightly to emphasize her curves, while posing at the beach.